COUPLES WHO IGNORE THEIR PROBLEMS WILL EVENTUALLY BE CONSUMED BY THEM

 3. CONNECT

 Safety creates space for something most struggling couples have forgotten is possible — genuine connection.
 Not performance.
 Not peacekeeping.
 Real contact with each other.
 This is where the relationship begins to feel worth saving.
+This is also the fun part.

 4. SOLVE